GAMS-dev/TIMES_MIRO/README.md

 To be able to import TIMES model Excel input files in MIRO, [python](https://www.python.org/) and the python package [xl2times](https://github.com/etsap-TIMES/xl2times) are required.
 The Excel input format accepted by this tool is documented in the [TIMES Model Documentation PART IV](https://iea-etsap.org/docs/Documentation_for_the_TIMES_Model-Part-IV.pdf).
-Make sure that python can be found by putting it in the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable.
+Make sure that python and the tool can be found by putting it in the [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) environment variable.

 # Example Application with Customized Visualizations
 If the TIMES MIRO application is used without further ado, the output section shows all model results in a powerful pivot table